frederickaplan/fdh/files/PART2/fdh-2-2.md

 > Definition: Homologous points are corresponding pairs of points in two digital images identified as the representation of the same underlying physical point, called pivot point, from two perspectives.

+or more generally

+> Definition: Homologous points are corresponding pairs of points in two digital documents identified as the representation of the same underlying reality, called pivot point, from two perspectives.

+The same city marked with points of two maps, same person identified at several places in a text, the same building corners viewed from different angles are exmaples of homologous pairs.

 The correspondence of homologous points define **“pivot” points**.
 Pivot points are the **invariants features**, the "sameness" that is characterised by the homologous pairs.
 We can also say that they define an equivalence class.

 The coordinates of a pivot point and a unique reference can be defined. **_But do the “pivot” points exist?_**